magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 Few things to be noted about the above code:

-1. depending on your taste, there are more wayy to *use* or *require* a namespace inside a new namespace declaration.
-Moreover, what you like while writing code (e.g., minimizing typing) could be different from what you like when reading code (e.g., maximazing readability).
+1. depending on your taste, there are more ways to *use* or *require* a namespace inside a new namespace declaration.
+Moreover, what you like while writing code (e.g., minimizing typing) could be different from what you like when reading code (e.g., maximizing readability).
 When your namespace declaration require a not so small number of other namespaces, and each namespace has a lot of public symbols, I always prefer to alias the required namespaces,